-A show dedicated to a very unknown artist
+A exhibition dedicated to a very unknown artist

-The show dedicated to Ambrogio Lorenzetti, was held in 2017.
-There could be no greater need to shed light, through an updated scientific work, on a great protagonist of Italian painting of the fourteenth century such as this painter, an artist whose name is slavishly linked to the famouses Buon Governo frescoes in Siena but of which so far, there has been no research work to shed light on his career.
+The exhibition dedicated to Ambrogio Lorenzetti, was held in 2017.
+There could be no greater need to shed light, through an updated scientific work, on a great protagonist of Italian painting of the fourteenth century such as this painter, an artist whose name is slavishly linked to the famous Buon Governo frescoes in Siena but of which so far, there has been no research work to shed light on his career.

 The stereotypical Lorenzetti’s reputation as a civic painter due to the frescoes in Palazzo Pubblico has long eclipsed a multi-faceted and eclectic nature.
 Thanks to an exhibition – the first monographic ever dedicated to him – clarity is made about the activity of Lorenzetti and given a new stylistic interpretation of the Sienese painter.

 The show dedicated to Ambrogio Lorenzetti was held in the Santa Maria della Scala Museum of Siena.
 In the rooms of the old hospital, the 31 works by Lorenzetti had come up with targeted loan requests – sometimes coming from prestigious institutions such as the Louvre of Paris and the National Gallery of London – which have had the specific purpose of bringing together again on those paintings that were commissioned in large part precisely for this territory.

 The exhibition was curated by Alessandro Bagnoli and Roberto Bartalini, professors of the University of Siena, and by Max Seidel as well, emeritus director of the Kunsthistorisches Institut of Florence.
 The catalog drawn up by the curators also serves as the first modern monograph on the artist as it is not limited to talking about the works on display but is concerned with framing the entire Ambrogio’s artistic parable, all in the historical context in which he found himself operating.
 Supported by preventive archival research and restoration campaigns on some works, the exhibition and catalog deal with and largely solve the problems that until now made the dating of some paintings uncertain.